Market Whales and Their Recent Bets on ALB Options

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $93.0 to $130.0 for Albemarle over the recent three months.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $65.0 to $145.0 for Albemarle over the last 3 months.

 |Symbol